pingidentity/terraform-provider-davinci/docs/resources/flow.md

 Resource to import and manage a DaVinci flow in an environment.
 Connection and Subflow references in the JSON export can be overridden with ones managed by Terraform, see the examples and schema below for details.

+!> When flow variables are embedded in the `flow_json`, only the `context`, `type` and `name` of the flow variables are managed by this resource.
+To manage the mutability, value, description, minimum and maximum values of a flow variable, the `davinci_variable` resource must be used.

 ## Example Usage

 ```terraform